Why I Write

 I’ve always loved words and writing.
 I’m fascinated with how they look on paper, the sound they make as they leave the mouth, and as a writer, the myriad of ways in which to manipulate them on paper.
 There is something deeply satisfying about finding patterns, symmetry, and hidden meaning in what appears for me as a lump of clay, waiting for subjection and mastery!

 As a child, I admit frustration over the inability to command what was a budding craft.
 Now, however, content curiosity serves me well, as I often see beyond what is presented.
 The transforming of words has gone from a persistent pastime to reveal a passionate purpose.

-Writing is not only fun, it's therapeutic.
+Writing is not only fun but also therapeutic.
 In my autobiographical memoir, An Abundant Life, I experienced a transformation of my feelings and ideals all because I put my life on paper.
-My story, pulled me back from the brink of despair.
+My story pulled me back from the brink of despair.

 Ultimately, I write to heal, help, and provide hope.